-There was dispute in the production as to whether or not to show the Demon on screen.
-Eventually they decided to do so and it’s good that they did as the effect is one of the most shocking and bizarre ever put to film.
-It materialises out of smoke and smoulders in the distance, advancing on its victims.
-The effect has aged marvellously well.
+There was a dispute in the production as to whether or not to show the Demon on screen.
+Eventually, they decided to do so and it’s good that they did as the effect is one of the most shocking and bizarre ever put to film.
+It materialises out of smoke and smolders in the distance, advancing on its victims.
+The effect has aged marvelously well.
 The film encapsulates the dread of the classic British Ghost Stories as a supernatural threat gets ever closer.

 The Innocents (1961)

 Miss Giddens is a governess, caring for two children in a large country estate that is otherwise empty…or is it?!
 Giddens comes to fear that the estate is haunted by the jealous ghosts of the previous housekeepers who now seek to possess the children.

 Based on the Henry James novel and adapted by William Archibald and Truman Capote, what’s most engaging about The Innocents is its palpable atmosphere.
 The gorgeous black and white photography by Freddie Francis (who himself directed some excellent horror films for Hammer and Amicus, as well as serving as cinematographer on The Elephant Man and Scorsese’s Cape Fear) captures the sinister unease of the house.

 There are many modern horror tropes in the film.
 Mysterious voices that appear to come from nowhere, jump scares as faces appear in reflective surfaces, but all are in service of the unnerving atmosphere that pervades the film.
 Director Jack Clayton knows when to scare the audience and when to keep them in suspense.
 The quiet menace of the film is a staple of British Ghost Stories.